 I want to meet cooks where they are.
 Some people grow up believing stirring a boxed mix together is cooking, and my goal isn’t to create feelings of guilt or shame.
 Instead, I want to introduce people to the pleasure of preparing real, enjoyable food.

 Nutritionally I’m trying to broaden palates.
 It’s hard to be healthy—over time—with a three vegetable rotation, but if you’re a three vegetable reader I’m not judging, I’m just saying it’s your starting point.

 Economically and ecologically

 I believe it makes sense to take advantage of seasonal and local products when it is possible.
-I see this as frugality in the broadest sense of the term, it’s making an informed choice to purchase the most beneficial product rather than the one offered at the lowest immediate cost.
-There can be longterm financial impacts caused by short-term savings.
-Supporting a local farmer keeps money in the local economy including the local tax system which supports local schools.
-Long term, that can impact the willingness of other companies to invest in the area, an educated work force is important.*
+I see this as frugality in the broadest sense of the term; it’s making an informed choice to purchase the most beneficial product rather than the one offered at the lowest immediate cost.
+There can be long-term financial impacts caused by short-term savings.
+Supporting a local farmer keeps money in the local economy, including the local tax system, which supports local schools.
+Long term that can impact other companies’ willingness to invest in the area, an educated workforce is important.*

 For the TL;DR crowd, here’s the takeaway.